LanguageMachines/releasereport/reports/jaarrapportage-clariah-2020.md

 version was released that included various improvement.
 In doing so, we have delivered a stable tool with a long development history.
 Frog is a popular tool used by many in the Dutch and Flemish NLP communities.
 Continued support is guaranteed despite the retirement of the lead developer, because I have taken over maintenance and support.
-This also applies to the toekniser ucto, a dependency which we include as part of this task.
+This also applies to the tokeniser ucto, a dependency which we include as part of this task.
 This WP3 task now focusses primarily on bugfixes and maintenance, further innovative development of Frog has come to an end.

-Work has also been started on a possible successor for Frog that employs more state-of-the-art deep learning techiniques.
+Work has also been started on a possible successor for Frog that employs more state-of-the-art deep learning techniques.
 We call it DeepFrog.
 This, however, exceeds the allocated time and funding for this task.
 Nevertheless, we have delivered a first experimental version of DeepFrog.

 ## LaMachine (T098)